8 October 2020

 Applications will be reviewed for considerations on a case-to-case basis by authorities.

-- Applications must be submitted by the sponsoring (receiving) agency or sponsoring family member in Brunei Darussalam on behalf of the traveler via Entry Travel Pass portal (https://www.form.gov.bn/ETPA/Pages/ETP-Registration-Form.aspx).
+- Applications must be submitted at least 8 working days before intended date of travel by the sponsoring (receiving) agency or sponsoring family member in Brunei Darussalam on behalf of the traveler via Entry Travel Pass portal (https://www.form.gov.bn/ETPA/Pages/ETP-Registration-Form.aspx).
 The contact person of the sponsoring agency or sponsoring family member must be available to be contacted at all times.

 - Upon arrival, travelers will be required to undergo self-isolation at hotel accommodation for a period of between 2 to 14 days depending on the self-isolation notice that is given upon arrival as determined by the Ministry of Health’s risk assessment.
 Accommodation for the duration of post-arrival self-isolation must be selected from the drop down menu on the Entry Travel Pass application page.
 It is the responsibility of the traveler or Sponsoring agency to book directly with hoteliers and secure such accommodation before arrival.
 It is advised to make a minimum booking duration of 6 days stay at the hotel and to refer to respective hotels on their refund/cancellation policies.
 Change of hotel during the determined isolation period is not allowed.

 - The guidelines of the Entry Pass applications to enter Brunei Darussalam can be accessed on The Prime Minister’s Office website www.pmo.gov.bn/travelportal.